cdrummey216/whoami/lonelyisle.md

 # Overview & Purpose
 The following are the conclusions and judgements that can be made based on the [identity equations](whoiam.md) while in the absence of other knowledge.
 The inferences inherent in the BEGIN and END iterations provide a foundation for understanding the self and its place in the world.
 The BEGIN and END iteraions are limits ('floor', 'ceiling') on each life, such that there is a finite amount of time between either iteration.
 The time between the iterations is the duration of existence (life), which is perceived by the self through memory (stored memories in a sequence).

-# a foundation for reason
+# A foundation for reason
 every cause is an effect and every effect is a cause. //in development Occam's razor

-# universal truth, or a common good
+# Universal Truth, or a common good

 **Why is a common good necessary?**